highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/05.groups-and-lists/docs.md

 - **List Permissions**: view all ranks and their permissions.
 - **Edit Member**: add/remove users to the group/list, and edit their ranks.
 Users will only be able to assign ranks below their own.
 - **List Members**: view all members.
-- **Query Member**: ask if a specific user is a member of a group, and his/her rank (this will be necessary for the Domain Server to utilize groups, when that feature is released).
+- **Query Member**: ask if a specific user is a member of a group, and his/her rank.

 Certain permissions depend on others, and will be automatically added.
 If you give a user a Query Member rank, List Ranks will be added as well.